LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 ### Authentication (for gitlab.com)

 If possible, the VM should be setup with Okta Advanced Server Access (ASA).
-Due to time constraints, ASA costs and scaling limitations it may be necessary to provision only SSH key authenticaton.
+Due to time constraints, ASA costs and scaling limitations it may be necessary to provision only SSH key authentication.

 ## Migration post-requisites